 This would then be described as "hell a top, 'hell a bottom and hallelujah in the middle''.

-Similar to my Jamaican Cornmeal Pudding Recipe some people prepare a soft custard topping for the pudding.
-However, my family didn't do this, we just baked ours and left out the raisins.
+Similar to my Jamaican Cornmeal Pudding recipe some people prepare a soft custard topping for the pudding while others don't.

 Ultimately, it is all a matter of personal choice and what works for you and yours.